mhaidarkhan/mhaidarkhan.github.io/README.md

 # Hello World!

-I'm Muhammad Haidar Khan, born on September 1, 2004, in Mandi Bahauddin, Punjab, Pakistan.
+I'm Muhammad Haidar Khan, a Data Scientist.
+I was born on September 1, 2004, in Mandi Bahauddin, Punjab, Pakistan.
 Since a young age, my journey has been fueled by curiosity and a quest for purpose.

 With a strong passion for finding answers, I am dedicated to a lifelong journey of learning and adapting to new challenges.
 Life, for me, is a continual path of growth and resilience, shaping my commitment to making a positive impact and leaving a lasting legacy.
 Beyond technical proficiency, my motivation stems from a deep desire to make my family proud.